New project documents the history of Pacific Arts in Aotearoa

 The Pacific Arts Legacy Project is an initiative under Creative New Zealand’s Pacific Arts Strategy 2018 – 2023, with the online series of stories capturing the rich history of Pacific artists’ significant contributions to the arts landscape of Aotearoa and globally.

-The all-Pasifika team, led by Editor-in-Chief Lana Lopesi, have worked with key Pasifika artists on the stories which will have an initial online distribution on the Pantograph Punch website, followed by other online platforms such as The Coconet TV.
+The all-Pasifika team, led by Editor-in-Chief Lana Lopesi, have worked with key Pasifika artists on the stories which will have an initial online distribution on the Pantograph Punch website.

 Arts Council Deputy Chair Caren Rangi says, “This is a significant new resource for the advocacy and promotion of Pacific Arts, and this is our chance to write a new chapter in our own history using the voices of the people who lived and breathed these experiences.”